msantelli/m_peirce/README.md

 ## 📚 Research Applications

-(as per Claude, we believe it is a bit fanciful, but we'll leave it as it is for now, none of these applications were mentioned during prompting)
+(as per Claude, we believe it is a bit fanciful, but we'll leave it as it is for now, none of these applications were mentioned during prompting so it's interesting to read the model's given description)

 This system has been designed for:
 - **Logic Education**: Teaching inference rules and fallacy detection